Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ## TwinCAT relevant pre-commits

-As you might have noticed, there is not a lot of open source software for TwinCAT.
+As you might have noticed, there is not a lot of open-source software for TwinCAT.
 Luckily there is a pre-commit specifically for TwinCAT!
-The kind people of the Photon Controls and Data Systems at SLAC have open sourced their TwinCAT pre-commits.
+The kind people of the Photon Controls and Data Systems at SLAC have open-sourced their TwinCAT pre-commits.

 To use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file: